clivetong/Talks/QuickDiveIntoNoSQL/README.md

 - Some practice

-- Some missed slides but many links for you to follow
+- Too many slides but many links for you to follow

 ---